fusionfabric/open-api-standard/Introduction_to_Open_APIs.md

 initiative and reflect the strategic goals when designing and developing Finastra Open APIs.

-The audience for these principles is API designers and developers with focus on the quality attributes of the API definition and the underlying API implementation.
+These principles are aimed at API designers and developers so that they focus on the quality attributes of the API definition and the underlying API implementation.